 Costs incurred in the development of internal-use software and software applications, including external direct costs of materials and services and applicable compensation costs of employees devoted to specific software development, are capitalized as computer software costs.
-Costs incurred outside of the application development stage are expensed as incurred.
-The amounts capitalized are included in property, plant and equipment and are amortized on a straight-line basis over the estimated useful life of the software, which ranges from three to seven years.
+Costs incurred outside of the application development stage, or that are types of costs that do not meet the capitalization requirements, are expensed as incurred.
+Amounts capitalized are included in property, plant and equipment and are amortized on a straight-line basis over the estimated useful life of the software, which ranges from three to seven years.
 No amortization expense is recorded until the software is ready for its intended use.

-Through September 30, 2016 we have incurred costs of \$72.7 million related to the purchase and development of our ERP system, including \$45.2 million of costs incurred during fiscal 2016.
-We recognized expense for \$24.9 million and \$11.5 million of these costs in fiscal years 2016 and 2015, respectively, for costs that did not qualify for capitalization.
-Amounts that were expensed in connection with the development of these systems are classified within selling, general and administrative expenses in the Consolidated Statements of Income.
+Through September 30, 2017 we have incurred costs of \$113.3 million related to the purchase and development of our ERP system, including \$40.6 million, \$45.2 million, and \$27.5 million of costs incurred during fiscal years 2017, 2016 and 2015, respectively.
+We have capitalized \$16.7 million, \$20.3 million, and \$16.0 million of qualifying software development costs as internal-use software development in progress during fiscal years 2017, 2016, and 2015, respectively.
+We have recognized expense for \$23.9 million, \$24.9 million, and \$11.5 million of these costs in fiscal years 2017, 2016, and 2015, respectively, for costs that did not qualify for capitalization.
+Amounts that were expensed in connection with the development of these systems are classified within selling, general and administrative expenses in the Consolidated Statements of Operations.

-We capitalized \$16.0 million of qualifying software development costs in fiscal year 2015 and an additional \$20.3 million in fiscal 2016 as internal-use software development in progress.
-On April 1, 2016 we began using certain components of the ERP system.
-We reclassified the costs of the ERP components that we began using, totaling \$28.4 million, into completed software and we began amortizing these costs over the seven year estimated useful life of these software components.
+Certain components of our ERP system became ready for their intended use and were placed into service on April 1, 2016 and on October 1, 2016 at which time the capitalized costs of developing those components were transferred into completed software and we began amortizing these costs over the seven year estimated useful life of these software components.
 We continue to capitalize costs associated with the development of other ERP components that are not yet ready for their intended use.